PLATFORMIO

 .framework

-: A firmware “framework” providing an API to call from your application to interface with hardware peripherals and device drivers.
+: A firmware “framework” providing an API to call from your application to interface with hardware peripherals and device drivers (a HAL).
 Available options includearduino

 ,zephyr